Term deposits are an ever-popular product, but does being popular make them a worthwhile investment in the present financial climate?

 Why do banks offer them?

-Deposits make up a significant portion of funding for banks, which they use for their various operations.
-If you’ve ever wondered where your home loan lender got the money for your house from, there’s a good chance some of it came from term deposits.
+Deposits make up a significant portion of funding for banks, which they use for various things.
+If you've ever wondered where your home loan lender got the money for your house from, there's a good chance some of it came from term deposits.

-According to APRA’s monthly banking statistics for November 2018 (the latest data available), Australian Banks hold a total of $919 billion in household deposits – that’s nearly half of the more than $2 trillion held in total deposits across the industry.
+According to APRA’s monthly banking statistics for August 2020 (the latest data available), Australian banks hold a total of $1.07 trillion in household deposits, almost half the more than $2.34 trillion held in total deposits across the industry.

-So the highest average rate is 2.71% p.a. for a five-year term while the highest across all providers for this term at the time of writing (January 2019) is 3.40% p.a.
 But rates can change up or down, which is the risk long-term deposits pose for investors if interest rates were to rise.
 Because the majority of term deposits are fixed, you could miss out on higher interest rates.
-Of course, rates can also go down.
+Of course, rates can also go down, as they have recently.

 Will term deposit rates rise soon?